-3) If you are using Solid CAD modeling package to create 3D model, there are less chances of having any error in STL file.
+3) If you are using Solid CAD modeling package to create 3D model, there are fewer chances of having any error in STL file.
 For surface model please stitch/sew all surfaces together to make a single water tight model before exporting STL file.
-You may be still able to produce STL file from untrimmed or corrupt surfaces but will never get a clean STL file and its much harder to fix STL file than native CAD file.
+You may be still able to produce STL file from untrimmed or corrupt surfaces but will never get a clean STL file and much harder to fix STL file than native CAD file.

 4) Generally STL file has no UNITS attached to it so its always good practice to send overall part sizes along with your STL file otherwise we wouldn't know your part dimensions.
 Most common units are MM or Inches.

-5) Some CAD systems will generate error messages during STL conversion showing that some part geometry is outside of the positive X, Y, Z quadrant or is in negative space.
+5) Some CAD systems will generate error messages during STL conversion showing that some part of geometry is outside the positive X, Y, Z quadrant or is in negative space.
 These warning messages can be ignored.